RamunasSavanevskis/castep-docs-clone/docs/documentation/GA/Input_Options.md

 ## General Inputs - Devel Block - core GA

-Additional functionality is available within the \"devel block\" part of the `<seed>.param` file.
+Additional functionality is available within the "devel block" part of the `<seed>.param` file.
 This is beta functionality, that may be removed in the future, or promoted to full CASTEP keyword status: